 What's the advantage of participating in Campus Interviews?

 Employers make a special effort to interview CSULB students and recent alumni.
 They come to campus to seek you out, to make it convenient for you.
 It may be the only time in your working life when that will happen.

 Competition is reduced when you interview for jobs earlier than other college graduates.
 Some students wait until after commencement to begin looking for work.
-OCI participants often have multiple job offers before or soon after graduating.
-The odds are significantly better to get an interview via OCI than in the open job market.
+Campus Interview participants often have multiple job offers before or soon after graduating.
+The odds are significantly better to get an interview via Campus Interviews than in the open job market.

-Review the information below to learn how to participate in OCI.
+Review the information below to learn how to participate in Campus Interviews.

-- Select [Jobs and Internships – Search] from the left side of the CareerLINK homepage
+- Select [Jobs] from the top of the CareerLINK homepage

 - Under the search bar, click [Show Me]

-- Select [All OCI Interviews] or [OCI Interviews I Qualify For]
+- Select [All Campus Interviews] or [Campus Interviews I Qualify For]

 - Click on the job titles that interest you and submit your resume and other requested documents